Nilbmar/URLplayer/README.md

 Right click on a folder icon and select Open Folder

-(Note: On Linux, the file manager is currently assumed to be Caja, but I will create adjustable settings in time.)
+(Note: On Linux, the file manager is currently assumed to be Caja.
+Settings will be added in future releases.)